feishikong/siji-calendar/README.md

 ### Solar Calendar
 - Based on astronomical observations
 - Starts at Vernal Equinox (Nowruz - Persian New Year)
-- First 6 months: 31 days each
+- First month: 29 days (0-28)
+  - Day 0 is labeled "Equinox Day"
-- Next 5 months: 30 days each
+- Next 11 months: 28 days each
-- Last month (Esfand): 29 days (30 in leap years)
+- Last month: 28 days (29 in leap years)
+  - Day 29 is labeled "Leap Day"

 ### Date Calculations
 - Solar year starts March 20/21 (Vernal Equinox)
-- Leap years follow Gregorian leap year rules for simplicity
+- Leap days are inserter when the difference between the last day of the year and start of the next is 2 days
 - Astronomical event dates are approximations

 ### Browser Compatibility